 12.2.2.
-Deployment
+Deployment - TV 2.5

-The component technologies for TV 2.5 are already supported by chipsets from multiple manufacturers, for both set-top boxes and televisions.
+The component technologies selected for TV 2.5 were already supported by chipsets from multiple manufacturers, for both set-top boxes and televisions.
 The unique feature of TV 2.5 is the combination of these technologies.
-Further, video decoder IP is available for manufacturers wanting to design their own SoC.
-On the production side, encoders are available from multiple manufacturers.
+Further, video decoder IP was available for manufacturers wanting to design their own SoC.
+On the production side, encoders were likewise available from multiple manufacturers.